Mobile Menu

 4. Quick-Dry Hiking Pants + Thermal Top + Waterproof Hiking Boots + Gloves + Beanie

 Whether you’re tackling Skógafoss, Glymur, or Reykjadalur, dressing right is crucial.
 So get ready to pack a hiking outfit!
-Start with quick-drying hiking pants, add thermal top, and then layer a fleece over the thermal.
-You can bring a waterproof shell as well depending on how close you’re getting to the water.
+Start with quick-drying hiking pants, add a thermal top, and then layer a fleece over the thermal.
+You can bring a waterproof shell as well, depending on how close you’re getting to the water.
 Hiking boots are VITAL for safety and comfort.
-Gloves and hats are also a must even if it seems warm at the beginning of the day.
+Gloves and hats are also a must, even if it seems warm at the beginning of the day.

 5. Spacious Hiking Pants + Moisture Top + Fleece + Shell Jacket + Hiking Boots or Sneakers